aka: Powered By Virginity

 - Discworld also plays with the unicorn myth.
 Granny Weatherwax demonstrates that the virgin need not be young or innocent.

-- Played with in the Dresden Files with Warden Ramirez.
+- Played with in the case of Warden Ramirez.
 He constantly plays himself as a great ladies' man, to Harry's annoyance.
 However, when they work with Lara of the White Court (think vampire succubus who feeds on sex), she looks at Ramirez, smiles and says "Oh, you've brought me a treat", since she is clearly detecting his virginity.
 Virgins are apparently the tastiest sex food for them.

 - Subverted in Elizabeth Ann Scarborough's The Unicorn Creed, where a "household witch" (magical cleaning, cooking, etc.) has to lose her virginity when she's 18 or she will lose her powers.
 Also, unicorns associate with virgins because they're young, impressionable, and it lasts only a short while (unicorns are out to make the world a better place, one girl at a time).
 It is stated that they could have chosen pregnancy just as easily, except you can get pregnant more than once.